TroelsMortensen/CodeLabs/Tutorials/EfcSetupIntro/006 Entities.md

 public string Name { get; set; }
 public string Text { get; private set; }
 ```
-EFC will discover both public and private properties by default.
+EFC should discover both public and private properties by default.

 #### Private constructor
 You may have a constructor on your entity class.\
-If it takes in arguments for _all_ properties, it should be fine.\
+If it takes in arguments for _all_ properties, it _should_ be fine.\
 If it takes in arguments for _some_ properties, you need to also include a private no-argument constructor, like this:

 ```csharp